slakpi/piwx/README.md

     ...

 It is not necessary to assign LEDs sequentially.
-Unassigned LEDs will just remain off. `piwx` supports a brightness option with 256 levels of brightness where 0 or `off` is off and 255 is full intensity.
+Unassigned LEDs will just remain off.

+PiWx provides a `brightness` option with 256 levels of brightness where 0 or `off` is off and 255 is full intensity.

     # Set LED brightness
     brightness=64;

-PiWx calculates sunrise / sunset information for each airport in the station list.
-This allows automatically dimming the LEDs at night with the night brightness option:
+By default, PiWx considers Civil Twilight as day.
+PiWx will switch an airport LED to day brightness at the beginning of local Civil Twilight and switch the LED to night brightness at the end of local Civil Twilight.
+The `nightbrightness` option controls the brightness of LEDs for airports where the local time is night.

     # Set night brightness
     nightbrightness=8;

-When PiWx determines that it is night at an airport, it will switch to using the specified night brightness level.
+PiWx provides a `daylight` option to control the length of the day.
+This option can be one of: `official`, `civil`, `nautical`, or `astronomical`.
+These values represent respectively: sunrise to sunset, Civil Twilight, Nautical Twilight, and Astronomical Twilight.

+    # Change daylight to Nautical Twilight
+    daylight=nautical;

 Flight category colors, both LED and weather display, are currently fixed to the US National Weather Service colors: Green (VFR), Blue (Marginal VFR),